polla-fattah/polla-fattah.github.io/_jobs/2019-01-01-Software-Engineering-Consultant.md

 I have learned a great deal of how to deal with customers, as well as many aspects of computer technician while I was helping customers

-## Why I Left

-I have Graduated and ready for an engineering job.